-Compared to other regions of the world, the Iberian peninsula shows moderate seismic activity, particularly the regions located in the south.
-This is due to the convergence of the Euro-Asian and African tectonic plates.
-The historic record of seismic events in Portuguese territory shows that the country has been affected by earthquakes of moderate to strong magnitude, especially in the regions of Algarve, the Alentejo coastline and Lisbon Metropolitan Area.
-It is further estimated that the failure of non-structural elements is the cause of almost 60 to 70 percent of injuries during an earthquake.
-Hence, it is important to promote a culture of safety, based on the planning and execution of preventive actions that can mitigate the adverse impacts of seismic events.
+Compared to other regions of the world, Iberian Peninsula shows moderate seismic activity, particularly the regions located in the south.
+This is due to the convergence of Euro-Asian and African tectonic plates.
+The historic record of seismic events that have occurred in Portuguese territory proves that the country has been suffering from the consequences of earthquakes of moderate to strong magnitude, especially in the regions of Algarve, Alentejo coastline and Lisbon Metropolitan Area.
+It is further estimated that failure of non-structure elements is the cause of almost 60 to 70 percent of injuries during an earthquake.
+Hence, it is important to promote a culture of safety, based on the planning and execution of preventive actions which can mitigate the adverse impacts of seismic events.

-Under the scope of the activities of the Portuguese National Platform for Disaster Risk Reduction, a group of public and private entities, such as the Portuguese National Authority for Emergency and Civil Protection, the General Directorate for Schools, the General Directorate for Education, several Portuguese universities, security forces, the Lisbon City Council and the Professional Association of Engineers, decided to develop a project focused primarily on the non-structural seismic reinforcement of public schools located on the Portuguese mainland.
+Under the scope of the activities of the Portuguese National Platform for Disaster Risk Reduction, a group of public and private entities, such as the Portuguese National Authority for Emergency and Civil Protection, General Directorate for Schools, General Directorate for Education, several Portuguese universities, security forces, Lisbon City Council and Professional Association of Engineer decided to develop a project focused, primarily, on the non-structural seismic reinforcement of public schools, located in Portugal Mainland.
 In Portugal two schools were selected as focal points for risk communication: Rainha D. Leonor Secondary School and Padre António Vieira Secondary School.
-Both schools were built in the late 1950s and were recently rehabilitated and seismically reinforced.
+Both schools were built in the late fifties of the twentieth century and were recently rehabilitated and seismically reinforced.

 The main objective of the initiative is to promote the adoption of non-structural seismic reinforcement measures at public schools.
-The initiative intends to:
+The initiative intends to,

-- reduce the potential for injuries and casualties, and also economic losses; - maintain building exits clear and safe for evacuation; - reduce the potential for chemical spills, fires and gas leaks; - protect school equipment and educational materials;

-- protect school information by having backups of vital information; - increase the community's capacity to keep the public schools functioning postdisaster - ensure that children can return to school, limiting educational interruption after an earthquake.
+- Reduce the potential for injuries and casualties, but also economic losses; - Maintain building exits clear and safe for evacuation; - Reduce the potential for chemical spills, fires and gas leaks; - Protect school equipment and educational materials; - Protect school information by having backups of vital information; - Increase the community's capacity to keep the public schools functioning post-disaster - Ensure that children can return to school, limiting educational interruption after an earthquake.

-The following steps were taken to implement this initiative:
+Following main steps were taken to implement this initiative:

-- Dissemination of information to schools on the non-structural actions that can be implemented with a view to mitigating seismic risk.
-For this purpose, a set of guidelines was produced, with recommendations to be implemented with a view to reinforcing the non-structural seismic safety of school establishments.
+- Dissemination of information to schools on the non-structural actions that can be implemented with a view to mitigating the seismic risk.
+For this purpose, a set of guidelines was produced with recommendations to be implemented with a view to reinforce the non-structural seismic safety of school establishments.
 This document was distributed to all public schools. - Face-to-face interaction in schools was conducted with an aim of raising awareness among teaching and non-teaching staff about the importance of implementing non-structural measures to mitigate seismic risk.
-Seven public schools located in Algarve and the Lisbon Metropolitan Area were visited.
+Seven public schools located in Algarve and Lisbon Metropolitan Area were visited.
 After the visits, a report for each school was prepared, identifying non-structural insufficiencies and suggesting corrective measures.
-After a brief period, a second visit was conducted in two of the seven public schools that implemented the necessary corrective measures. - Added-value demonstration was also conducted and a webinar was organized, aimed at the entire national public-school community.
-The aim of this webinar was to illustrate and raise awareness about the corrective measures undertaken in the two focus schools that implemented the necessary non-structural measures to mitigate seismic risk.
+After a brief period, a second visit was conducted in two of the seven public schools that implemented the necessary corrective measures. - Added-value demonstration was also conducted and a webinar was organized, which aimed at the entire national public-school community.
+The aim of this webinar was to illustrate and raise awareness about the corrective measures undertaken in the two schools that implemented the necessary non-structural measures to mitigate seismic risk.